- SIMULATION & FLOWSHEETING

 Natural gas dehydration unit with TEG

-This example is a dehydration process of natural gas, using TEG (Trethylene Glycol).
+This example illustrates a process to remove water from natural gas using Triethylene Glycol (TEG) as dehydration solvent.
 The interesting points of this example lie in the use of the “absorption” module for the contactor model and in the representation of two columns connected in series (the TEG regenerator and the TEG stripper) by a single ProSimPlus “stripper” module.
-Additionally, the Windows Script module is used in different parts of the flowsheet to perform specific calculations (gas water dew point, TEG losses for make-up calculation).

 Gas gathering system with ProSimPlus

-This example mainly illustrates the use of the pipeline simulation module included in the standard version of ProSimPlus through modeling of a small gas condensate gathering system consisting of three wells connecting to a gas plant via a network of pipelines.
+This example mainly illustrates the use of the pipe segment module included in the standard version of ProSimPlus through the modeling of a small gas condensate gathering system consisting of three wells connected to a gas plant via a network of pipelines.

 Heterogeneous extractive distillation

 This example illustrates a high purity separation process of an azeotropic mixture (ethanol-water) through heterogeneous azeotropic distillation.
-This process includes three-phase (liquid-liquid-vapor) distillation columns.
-Additionally these multi-stage separation modules are part of a recycling stream, demonstrating the efficiency of ProSimPlus convergence methods.
-Specifications are set on output streams in order to insure the required purity.
-This example illustrates the way to set "non-standard" specifications in the multi-stage separation modules.
-It also shows the capability to use several thermodynamic models in the same flowsheet (or different set of parameters for the same model): here a specific model is used for the decanter in order to properly model the demixion phenomena.
+This process includes distillation columns.
+Additionally these rigorous multi-stage separation modules are part of a recycling stream, demonstrating the efficiency of ProSimPlus convergence methods.

 Cyclohexane production unit